 Deputy Election Commissioner Sudeep Jain gets six months extension

 The tenure of Deputy Election Commissioner Sudeep Jain has been extended by six months, till mid-December this year, according to a Personnel Ministry order issued on Wednesday.
-Jain is a 1994-batch IAS officer of Telangana cadre.
+Jain is a 1994-batch IAS officer of Tamil Nadu cadre.

 The Appointments Committee of the Cabinet has approved extension of Jain's tenure for a period of six months beyond June 21, 2020, the order said.
 Jain is looking after the works related to electronic voting machines (EVMs) in the poll body, officials said.